-In this podcast, Principal, Gordon Stünzner answers the question.
+In this podcast, Director, Gordon Stünzner answers the question.

 There’s little doubt that the family unit in 2018 is a little more complex than it was, say, in 1980.
 These days, of course, any family unit can be a mix of second or third spouses, an array of stepchildren, some of them with their own issues, culminating in a very complex situation in the context of estate planning.
 Now, amid all this is the inherent risk of when considering your estate of simply opting for the simple will or, worse still, the one from the local post office.

-To discuss this simple will, South Geldard Lawyers, Principal, Gordon Stünzner
+To discuss this simple will, South Geldard Lawyers, Director, Gordon Stünzner

 Dan: Gordon, given the complexities of families today, does a simple will have a role to play?

 Gordon: Good morning, Dan.
 Look, I guess it does in some simple circumstances, but in the context of what you’re saying there, no. What you find in these circumstances is the classic Cinderella story where Step-Mom and Step-Sisters inherit and Cinderella is left out in the cold.
 That’s the obvious risk that people find in these circumstances, I think.

 Dan: In the circumstances where a simple will does fit, is it those sort of cases where somebody hasn’t gotten many assets or what have you?